simplekube/kit/README.md

 Kubernetes' operations made simple.
 This is done by exposing ready to use functions & structures.

-Built on top of [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime)
+A very thin wrapper over [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime)

 ## Build & test
 - make